shahid9153/pixly/README.md

 1. The overlay sends chat requests to the backend.
 2. The backend detects the current game and queries Chroma for relevant snippets (wiki, YouTube description, forum).
-3. Retrieved snippets are added to the prompt to ground Gemini’s response.
+3. Retrieved snippets are added to the prompt to ground Gemini's response.
-4. If a screenshot is provided, it’s included as a multimodal input to Gemini for visual context.
+4. If a screenshot is provided, it's included as a multimodal input to Gemini for visual context.
 5. The overlay displays a typing indicator while waiting and distinguishes user vs assistant messages for readability.

 ## 🔒 Security & Privacy